Mohilpalav/computer-vision/README.md

 # computervision

+***This code was written as part of the coursework under CS-583 (Introduction to Computer Vision) course at Drexel University.***

 This project consists of 3 parts:

 ## Part 1
 Implementing a low-level image filtering technique- Gaussian blur to an image.